Policies

 Regulation 23-01: Capital Improvement Plans

-Implements the Capital Improvement Plan (CIP) provisions of the Rent Ordinance and CIP Policy, consistent with Resolution 15138, passed in 2016, while reflecting the intents and purpose of Ordinance 3250, passed in 2019.
+Implements the Capital Improvement Plan (CIP) provisions of the Rent Ordinance and CIP Policy, consistent with Ordinance 3361 , passed in 2023, while reflecting the intents and purpose of Ordinance 3250, passed in 2019.
 It includes regulations concerning:

 • What qualifies as a Capital Improvement